Evenity (Romosozumab)

 Who Should Not Take Evenity

-Do not use Evenity if you have a history of heart attack or stroke, have low calcium levels in your blood (hypocalcemia), are allergic to romosozumab or any ingredients, or are a child or adolescent.
+Do not use Evenity if you have a history of heart attack or stroke, low calcium levels, or if you are allergic to any ingredients in Evenity.

 Medical Conditions to Discuss